0xVasconcelos/SpotISP/README.md

 ## DNS List of compatible endpoints

-audio-sp-atl.spotify.com
+- audio-sp-atl.spotify.com
-audio-cf.spotify.com
+- audio-cf.spotify.com
-audio-fac.spotify.com
+- audio-fac.spotify.com
-audio-ak.spotify.com.edgesuite.net
+- audio-ak.spotify.com.edgesuite.net

 Point all of theses entries to your local server.
+Please send a pull requst if you find a new compatible one.

 ## Tested